rmpeery/SNPs_from_exome_capture/README.md

 # Calling SNPs from exome capture data
 The workflow is organized from trimming through the final bcf file.
 All scripts are formatted to run through a slurm queueing system.
 In this case The Digital Research Alliance (formerly ComputeCanada).
+The input data are short read sequences from Illumina Next-Seq and the transcriptome contigs used to design the baits are the "reference" for mapping reads.

 ## Quality check reads
 This script uses FastQC[1] to generate a summary of quality metrics per sequnce. \